FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 tags: [observability, opentelemetry, tracing]
 ---

-Nowadays, distributed systems have become a norm in software development.
-When we talk about making such systems reliable we often mention observability as a tool to get feedback and troubleshoot such systems.
-This is where distributed tracing comes in, and where OpenTelemetry offers a standard to use it.
+In today's world of distributed systems, achieving reliability depends on various factors, one of which is effective observability.
+OpenTelemetry (OTel) has emerged as a standard for distributed tracing, but passing context to databases remains a significant challenge, particularly with document databases like MongoDB.
+At FerretDB, we're committed to addressing this challenge.

-While it is relatively easy to start using OpenTelemetry when writing applications in various programming languages, passing the context to databases is more complicated.
-Most databases don’t support native way of working with tracing-related context.
+While adopting OpenTelemetry in application development is relatively straightforward across various programming languages, the process becomes more complex when passing context to databases.
+Most databases don't natively support tracing-related context.
-There are some approaches such as [SQLCommenter](https://google.github.io/sqlcommenter/) to make it possible to connect the data of the current trace and the queries executed in the DB.
-In this case, the information about the trace is injected on the ORM level and passed through SQL comments to the database.
-The operator of the database can enable query logs to link the exact queries with the exact requests of the caller application.
+Approaches like [SQLCommenter](https://google.github.io/sqlcommenter/) have been developed to bridge this gap, enabling the connection between current trace data and database queries.
+In these cases, trace information is injected at the ORM level and passed to the database via SQL comments.
+Database operators can then enable query logs to link specific queries with the corresponding application requests.

-But what about document databases?
-Would it be possible to do something similar with MongoDB query language?
-At FerretDB we believe that giving an ability to link the exact query lifecycle with the caller’s response can help developers make their applications more predictable and reliable.
+But is it possible to achieve something similar with MongoDB's query language?
+At FerretDB, we believe that enabling the linking of a query's lifecycle with the caller's response can help developers make their applications more predictable and reliable.

-So, let’s say we want to try an approach similar to SQLCommenter.
-We need to leverage the existing capabilities that MongoDB offers to attach metadata to queries.
-One such feature is the comment field, which can be used to include additional information in MongoDB queries.
-This field is not executed as part of the query logic but can be used to provide some additional context.
+Let’s consider a SQLCommenter-like approach for MongoDB.
+We can leverage MongoDB's existing features to attach metadata to queries.
+One such feature is the comment field, which allows additional information to be included in MongoDB queries.
+This field doesn't influence query logic but can be used to provide valuable context.

-At FerretDB, we want to give users an ability to pass such context.
-So, we decided to use the `comment` field to do it.
+At FerretDB, we want to empower users to pass such context.
+We decided to utilize the `comment` field to do it.
-We parse the comment field, and if it’s a json document with the `ferretDB` key being set, we check whether it contains the tracing data.
+We parse the content of the `comment` field, and if it’s a JSON document with a `ferretDB` key, we check for tracing data.
-If so, FerretDB sets parent’s context when a span for the current operation is created.
+If the tracing data is present, FerretDB sets the parent’s context when a span for the current operation is created.

 An example of a comment with tracing data could look like this: